-How climate boosts transmission of rotavirus - Futurity
+How climate boosts the spread of rotavirus - Futurity

 “Our results also suggest that clean water alone will not be enough to stop transmission because rotavirus can spread in other ways,” Kraay says.
 “One intervention that can impact all of these pathways is rotavirus vaccination, which has been shown to be highly effective in a variety of contexts.”

-Other study authors are from the University of Michigan and from the University of California, Berkeley.
+Additional study authors are from the University of Michigan and the University of California, Berkeley.

 Source: University of Michigan